IoSonoPiero/IoSonoPiero/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Kotlin and Android
+- 🌱 I’d like to be fluent with Kotlin and Android.
 - 👯 I would like to collaborate on a small project.
 Contact me if I can help you.

 <!--